-Note that your total tax liability for the quarter must equal your total taxes shown on line 12.
+Note that your total tax liability for the guarter must equal your total taxes shown on line 12.
 If it doesn't, your tax deposits and payments may not be counted as timely.
-Don't reduce your total liability reported on line 16 by the refundable portion of the credit for qualified sick and family leave wages, the refundable portion of the employee retention credit, or the refundable portion of the COBRA premium assistance credit.
+Don't reduce your total liability reported on line 16 by the refundable portion of the credit for qualified sick and family leave wages, or the refundable portion of the COBRA premium assistance credit.
 Don't change your tax liability on line 16 by adjustments reported on any Forms 941-X.

 You're a monthly schedule depositor for the calendar year if the amount of your Form 941 taxes reported for the lookback period is \$50,000 or less.
 The lookback period is the 4 consecutive quarters ending on June 30 of the prior year.
-For 2021, the lookback period begins July 1, 2019, and ends June 30, 2020.
+For 2022, the lookback period begins July 1, 2020, and ends June 30, 2021.
 For details on the deposit rules, see section 11 of Pub.
-15. If you filed Form 944 in either 2019 or 2020, your lookback period is the 2019 calendar year.
+15. If you filed Form 944 in either 2020 or 2021, your lookback period is the 2020 calendar year.